-- We greatly prefer that a manuscript be sent electronically, either a pdf, Sibelius file, or other electronic file that may be opened with Acrobat Reader, Sibelius, or Finale Notepad.
-Also, send an email "cover letter" so that we have your contact information.
+- We greatly prefer that a manuscript be sent electronically, either a PDF, Sibelius file, or other electronic file that may be opened with Adobe Acrobat or Sibelius.
+Note: we do not use Finale, so if your composition is done in Finale, please export to PDF and/or XML which can be opened in Sibelius for submission.
+Also, send an email “cover letter” so that we have your contact information.

 - You may choose to mail the manuscript.
 A photocopy of the manuscript (never the original!) may be mailed to Sonology Music by first class mail with a brief cover letter stating that the work is being submitted for possible publication.
 Include a self-addressed, stamped envelope if you wish the manuscript returned at the end of the review process.
 Include an email address for all correspondence.

 - Recordings and midi files – You may send a recording of the work or a midi file if you wish.
 This is often helpful in the consideration of the music, but is not required.

 - You will receive an acknowledgement of receipt of the manuscript – please provide an email address for this purpose.